 4. I can’t put my eye makeup on like I used to, will cosmetic eyelid surgery help?

 Absolutely.
 This is one of the most common complaints that we hear in our practice.
 As mentioned previously the redundant skin that develops as we age usually causes the makeup to smear.
-After surgery most of our patients are not only ecstatic about how they look, but are also thrilled that they don’t have to worry about this problem anymore.
+After surgery most of our patients are not only happy about how they look, but are also thrilled that they don’t have to worry about this problem anymore.

 5. Will there be a scar on my eyelids?

 The incision on the upper eyelids is made on the eyelid crease, so not only is it hidden, but it also heals very nicely.
 Scars happen when the surgeon operating on the eyelids is not familiar or does not have much experience with operating on this area.
-Because of my specialisation in Oculoplastic surgery, you can rest assured that you will have an expert working on your eyes.
+Because of my training in Oculoplastic surgery, you can rest assured that you will have an expert working on your eyes.